zfoteff/CPSC224/README.md

 CPSC 224: Software Development
 ==============================
-All files created during the Fall 2019 semeester of CPSC 244 at Gonzaga University
+All files created during the Fall 2019 semester of CPSC 244 at Gonzaga University

 # PA1: Hangman (Text based)
 Text based implementation of the game Hangman.
 User inputs guesses into the command line and the remaining letters and current guess status is outputted back.